 Their credentials and experience: Do they have medical doctors on staff who specialize in pain management?
 How many years of experience do they have?
 Will you see the actual doctors or will you mostly meet with support staff?

-Their willingness to listen: From the first contact you have with the clinic, you should feel your concerns are being listened and responded to.
+Their willingness to listen: From the first contact you have with the clinic, you should feel your concerns are being listened to and responded to.
 Ask plenty of questions before you become a patient and see how you are treated.
 Are they respectful?
 Do they answer promptly or let you know when they need to do more research to effectively answer your question?
 Do they get back to you when you leave a message?
 How they treat you now is an indication of how they will treat you if you become a patient.

 Their approach: Does the clinic take a multidisciplinary approach to pain management or do they rely on medication or surgery?
 Do they have counselors and physiotherapists on staff?
 Find out what their treatment protocols usually entail to ensure they will use numerous methods to address and reduce your pain.